WorldCereal/ewoc_rdm_deploy/README.md

 This jobs is probably take 1 or 2 hours to be completed.
 It is used to initialize reference data module by creating DBs in the postgresql pods.

-**TODO If not fixed describe here steps to change sql connection string in the pgadmin in order to get db created in the pg**

 ## rdmapi
 Create back end pods :
 ```